 Audience

 Is your data visualization audience internal or external?
 How large is your audience?
 What are their needs?
 Is it a highly varied customer base?
-Having both internal and external customers may be a critical factor in deciding that the firm needs a combined buy and build solution.
+Having both internal and external customers may be a critical factor in deciding that the firm needs a combined buy-and-build solution.
+For example, on Power BI, it becomes a question of using Power BI Embedded, which is a complex implementation with separate costs

 Security Concerns

 This factor centers around building solutions compliant with internal and external requirements (e.g., GDPR, CCPA).
-Is your company comfortable with external vendors having access to your data and how?
-Is there a vendor that can deliver the functionality as well as the security?
-Can the platform support’ role and row’ level security?
+Is your company comfortable with external vendors accessing your data, and how?
+Is there a vendor that can deliver the functionality and security?
+Can the platform support role and row-level security?
 What are the authentication capabilities?

 Third-Party Vendor Relationships

 The third-party vendor relationship is significant to the successful delivery of any project.
 Many projects struggle because of client-vendor relationships and not the technology itself.
-First, do you already have a working relationship with a strong vendor in this space?
+Do you already have a working relationship with a strong vendor in this space?
 If not, remember, as a general rule, you get what you pay for.
 Don’t forget to assess customer support service as well as delivery capabilities.
-And lastly, consider vendors that are experts in the field, so they can consult you rather than just implement the ask.
+And lastly, consider vendors that are technology partners and experts in the field, so they can consult you rather than just implement the ask.

 Conclusion

-I couldn’t highlight everything you should consider when deciding between buying or building a new data visualization solution.
-However, I hope it gets you thinking about making an informed decision around your data visualization needs.
+While this may not cover everything you need when deciding between buying or building a new data visualization solution, I hope it gets you thinking about making an informed decision around your data visualization needs.